AmadeusW/amadeusw.github.io/_posts/2016-01-22-custom-resource-files-in-uwp-windows-10.md

 # UWP: Read any file bundled with the application

-The good news is that UWP provides access not only to some of user's files, and application's little storage locker, but we also have read-only access to the directory where the application's `.exe` is!
+The good news is that UWP provides access to more than user's Documents.
+We have access to application's storage locker as well as read-only access to the directory where the application's `.exe` is located.

-To access such file, we just need to set the file's **Build Action** to `Content`. **Copy to Output Directory** doesn't matter.
+To access files located where `.exe` is, we just need to set the file's **Build Action** to `Content`. **Copy to Output Directory** doesn't matter.

 ![file properties](/blogData/custom-resource-files-in-uwp-windows-10/file-properties.png)